 - Click on the REST tab inside the view.

 - Select which HTTP methods your endpoint will support.

 - If you select

 PATCH, you will be allowed to set the body of your requests.
-Set this if you need to.
-The body can be any of the Gloop service's inputs and you can choose which one via the dropdown box for Body Parameter.
+The body can be any of the Gloop service's inputs, and you can choose which one via the dropdown box for Body Parameter.

-- Enter the URL path you want to use when accessing the service.
+- Enter the path you want to use for accessing the service.
 You can set an input property (except Gloop models and

-objects) as path parameter by enclosing it with
+objects) as a path parameter by enclosing it with

 - Save the changes by clicking on the save button in the toolbar or by pressing .
 Your REST endpoint should be exposed shortly after your instance has finished mapping your new REST endpoint's path.
 This typically only takes a few seconds.

-After your instance has successfully published your new REST endpoint, you can try the endpoint out via TORO Integrate's API Explorer!
-Simply click on the URL provided in the Properties view in order to visit its page.
+After your instance has successfully published your new REST endpoint, you can try the endpoint out via TORO Integrate's API Explorer.
+Click on the URL provided in the Properties view in order to visit its page.